Elite-AI-August/Auto-Post/readme.txt

 2. ***Wizard Page 2***

 == Changelog ==

+= 1.2.0 =
+- Added the `%date%` and `%time%` variables so that the creation date and time can be inserted in the post.

 = 1.1.0 - 07/03/2015 =
 - Added the ability to set custom fields (post meta) (requires Task Scheduler 1.0.2 or above).